0cfernandes00/Project3-CUDA-Path-Tracer/README.md

-CUDA Path Tracer - using 1 late day
+CUDA Path Tracer - using 2 late days
 ================

 **University of Pennsylvania, CIS 565: GPU Programming and Architecture, Project 3**